 - Rock steeds in BIONICLE are bipedal dinosaur-relatives ridden by desert bandits.
 For some reason, however, the movie The Legend Reborn had them acting exactly like actual horses.

 - The various world-settings in the Final Fantasy series use a type of giant bird called a Chocobo as a riding mount.
-Some variations of them can fly, though most of them are ground-based.
+Some variations of them can fly (usually black), though most of them are ground-based.
 Travelling on one moves faster than just walking, and usually avoids running into random encounters while riding one.
 Final Fantasy VII also includes chocobos that can run over water, oceans, and mountains, but you have to breed them first.
+Final Fantasy IX has chocobos with similar capabilities, the catch being that it's actually all just one chocobo that you can keep upgrading throughout the game.
+You can eventually have it gain all of the capabilities of the gold chocobo from VII and if you boost it to the max, it can even fly

 - Super Mario Bros.: Yoshi, to the point of being referred to as such (though in a rather derogatory fashion) by the popular Lets Player, raocow.